 Welcome to the latest blog roundup!
 See how other homeschooling families practice the Brave Writer Lifestyle!

-The Prairie Thief Book Club: A Party School with a Treasure Hunt by Hide the Chocolate
+Charlotte’s Web Book Club: A Party School at the Fair – Hide the Chocolate

 As many of you know, we love to use the Brave Writer Arrows for our language arts.
 This is a great book to jump in and try the Brave Writer program because the Charlotte’s Web Arrow is free.
 The Arrows provide copywork, dictation, grammar notes, writing activities and a literary element.
 Since the Arrows are broken down into four weeks, it works perfectly with our monthly book club.